"I took a walk in the woods and came out taller than the trees." —Henry David Thoreau

 Urban lifestyles are related to negative emotionalities, such as feelings of panic, anxiety, and depression.
 Nonetheless, the migration toward urban living over the past several decades has increased.
 Because of this conundrum, scientists are investigating whether humans can counteract the harmful effects of urban life by reconnecting with nature.

-In transcontinental Japan and China, an abundance of research supports the practice of Shinrin-Yoku, also known more widely as forest bathing.
+An abundance of research supports the practice of Shinrin-Yoku, also known more widely as forest bathing.
 This traditional Japanese practice involves immersing oneself in nature for recreation to enhance overall well-being.
 The goal is to use all five senses to experience one's natural surroundings mindfully.
 First described by the Japanese forest service in 1982, Shinrin-Yoku refers to taking in the forest atmosphere.

 Physiological Effects of Forest Bathing